Morningstar88/FutureIndustries/README.md

 I made sure to cover a spectrum of industries

+Resoure transformation, waste to energy,

+Related topics:
+WASTE-TO-ENERGY
+NEW WASTE TO RESOURCE SOLUTIONS
+WASTE-TO-RESOURCE

 The Global Jam Market

 Jams are a beloved staple in many households worldwide, and the market for high-quality, artisanal jams has been growing rapidly.
 In regions like Cambodia, where French jams are sold at premium prices (around $5-6), there's a significant opportunity to create local alternatives that cater to both local and international markets.